cookie-status/cookie-status-dev/content/introduction/impact.md

 Because of the unreliability of the referrer, websites should avoid placing too much importance on interpreting what is stored in the referrer string, especially when using JavaScript's `document.referrer`.
 {{% /notice %}}

+The Brave browser has adopted an [*even* stricter stance](https://github.com/brave/brave-browser/wiki/Blocking-goals-and-policy#blocking-techniques-and-methods), where they opt to **spoof** the referrer on cross-origin requests:

+> Second, Brave modifies the referrer header when making cross origin requests.
+Brave "lies" on these requests, and says the request was being issued from the same domain being requested, instead of the true, cross-domain origin.

 ## Advertising and marketing technologies

 For AdTech vendors relying on storage access in third-party context, there are some tough times ahead.
 With Safari, Edge, and Firefox blocking third-party cookies for known trackers, it doesn't take much for a vendor to be blacklisted or classified as a tracker, leading to severely handicapped tracking capabilities.